-Resembling an art deco take on a pagoda, this crystalline edifice is a beauty and by far the most attractive of the Shànghǎi World...
+Resembling an art deco take on a pagoda, this crystalline edifice is a beauty.
+It’s essentially an office block with the high-altitude...

-China’s tallest building dramatically twists skywards from the firmament of Lùjiāzuǐ.
+China’s tallest building dramatically twists skywards from its footing in Lùjiāzuǐ.
 The 121-storey 632m-tall Gensler-designed Shànghǎi...

 Wú Chāngshuò Memorial Hall